binodthapachhetry/Data-curation-pipeline/README.md

 # DataCuration

-Pipeline to curate data for training, testing, evaluating large models
+A comprehensive pipeline to curate data for training, testing, and evaluating large language models.

+## Overview

+DataCuration provides a modular framework for processing, cleaning, filtering, and transforming datasets to prepare them for machine learning applications.
+The pipeline supports various data sources, transformation operations, and quality assessment metrics.

+## Features

+- Modular pipeline architecture
+- Pluggable components for data processing
+- Configurable filtering and transformation rules
+- Quality metrics and validation
+- Scalable processing for large datasets

+## Getting Started

+See the documentation for installation and usage instructions.